telerik/report-server-docs/dotnet-docs/using-microsoft.entra-id-linux.md

 	![Creating a user with EntraID authentication in the Report Server for .NET Application](../images/rs-net-images/microsoft-entra-id-rs-new-user-with-entraid-auth-provider.png)

-1. Log out from the Login page.
+1. Log out of the Report Server to go to the Login page.

 	![The Login page of the Report Server for .NET with enabled Microsoft Entra ID.](../images/rs-net-images/microsoft-entra-id-login-page-with-enabled-entraid.png)